vamonke/javajam/product/README.md

 ```
 *Tip: Use `var_dump($_POST)` to make sure your data is passed correctly in the form.*

-A SQL statment then constructed to update the menu table. e.g.
+A SQL statement then constructed to update the product. e.g.
 ```
 UPDATE menu SET single=4.75, dbl=5.75 WHERE id=3
 ```
 *Tip: Echo your sql statement before running it for quick debugging (`echo $sql`).
-If there are errors, run the statement in myphpadmin to make sure the syntax is correct.*
+If there are errors, run the statement in phpMyAdmin to make sure the syntax is correct.*

 The result of the update (success/failure) is then displayed.